NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 ## 3b.
 Install requirements: Singularity / Apptainer and 7zip

 ### TL;DR:
-1. Follow this [guide](https://cloud.google.com/architecture/deploying-containerized-workloads-slurm-cluster-compute-engine) to install Singularity in /app
+1. Follow this [guide](https://cloud.google.com/architecture/deploying-containerized-workloads-slurm-cluster-compute-engine) to install Singularity, but in step 5 please install in `/opt/apps` ! `/apps` is not actually shared with all nodes.
 2. Execute the following to update `~/.bashrc`:

 ```